VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 ## Round 1.
 Investigate Vulnerabilities

 You will be given 2-3 vulnerabilities to research for the first round.

-You must produce a

 Here's what you need to do:

   1. **Set up a GitHub account.** If do not have a GitHub account, you will need to create one.
 Please notify us via **_this survey_** what your GitHub username is so that we can trace your GitHub username to your RIT username.
   2. **Fork this repository.** You can read about forking [on GitHub's docs.](https://help.github.com/articles/fork-a-repo/)